minetest-mods/radiant_damage/README.md

 Call:

 ```
-	radiant_damage.register_radiant_damage(damage_def)
+	radiant_damage.register_radiant_damage(damage_name, damage_def)
 ```

-where damage_def is a table such as:
+where damage_name is a string used to identify this damage type and damage_def is a table such as:

 ```
 {
-	damage_name = "radiant damage", -- a string used to identify the type of damage dealt in logs.
 	interval = 1, -- number of seconds between each damage check.
 Defaults to 1 when undefined.
 	range = 3, -- range of the damage.
 Can be omitted if inverse_square_falloff is true, in that case it defaults to the range at which 1 point of damage is done by the most damaging emitter node type.
 	emitted_by = {}, -- nodes that emit this damage.
 At least one emission node type and damage value pair is required.